-Akayama managed only an instant of confusion before she opened her own body’s eyes and tore away the flesh-mask which connected her body to the Hurricane Planet.
+Akayama managed only an instant of confusion before she opened her original body’s eyes and tore away the flesh-mask which connected her to the Hurricane Planet.
 She sat on a rock in the dark at the core.
-She clenched her fists to ensure she controlled herself.
+She clenched her fists to ensure she really controlled herself.
 She still had feathers from the fall.

 She heard a voice from the Hurricane Planet.
 To her surprise, it was her own voice: “Did you just copy me?”

 “Oh, gosh,” said the Akayama in her own body.
 “This is confusing.”